-ORAL PRESENTATION Conter ıt 7-10 Emphasis on student testable, novel hypothesis that would extend research in the field.
+ORAL PRESENTATION Conten it 7-10 Emphasis on student testable, novel hypothesis that would extend research in the field.
 All required components included (Abstract, Introduction, Methods and Materials, Results, Discussion, Acknowledgements, Literature Cited) with correct and necessary information included in each section.
 Rigorous experimental data and appropriate statistics presented with emphasis on student interpretation of data.
 3-6 Reasonable hypothesis but difficult to test, not completely novel and would not really extend knowledge in the field.
 All required components included but some with information in wrong section or not included.
 Experimental data and statistics presented data not overly rigorous, statistics unclear or incomplete, student interpretation of data not emphasized.
 1-2 Hypothesis not testable, novel or adequate.
 No extension of knowledge beyond that already known would result.
 Some components missing and information incomplete.
 Experimental data weak, statistics inappropriate or absent, no novel data interpretation by student.
 Knowl edge of Material 5 Clear confident presentation with audience questions answered in a way to illustrate a complete knowledge of the topic.
 3 A good presentation but lacking clarity or confidence with inability to answer some audience questions.
 1 An awkward, weak presentation with inability to handle audience questions.
-Deliver 5 No reading from notes or screen, eye contact with audience, appropriate voice inflection, no annoying mannerisms, no usage of um/uh or stumbling over words, proper time allowed for each slide, professional clothing.
-3 Some reading from notes or screen, some eye contact with audience, minimal voice inflection, few annoying mannerisms, some usage of um/uh and some stumbling over words, some slides rushed through, clothing acceptable.
-1 Over-reliance on notes or screen, minimal or no eye contact with audience, no voice inflection (monotone or robotic), many annoying mannerisms, excessive usage of um/uh and much stumbling over words, slides rushed, clothing not professional.
-Aids and Aesthetics 5 Correct spelling, grammar, and punctuation, only main points presented on slides without being text-laden, tables and figures appropriate, axes labeled, large and easy to read, professional colors 2 and background used.
-3 Occasional but limited errors in spelling, grammar, or punctuation, some slides too busy with too much text, some tables and figures difficult to read, some mistakes in title positioning, colors or 4 background distracting.
-1 Heavily flawed with frequent errors in spelling, grammar, and punctuation, slides with too much text, tables and figures inappropriate or with too much small, hard to read data, colors and background inappropriate.
+Deliver y 5 No reading from notes or screen, eye contact with audience, appropriate voice inflection, no annoying mannerisms, no usage of um/uh or stumbling over words, proper time allowed for each slide, professional clothing.
+3 Some reading from notes or screen, some eye contact with audience, minimal voice inflection, few annoying mannerisms, some usage of um/uh and some stumbling over words, some slides rushed 1 through, clothing acceptable.
+1 Over-reliance on notes or screen, minimal or no eye contact with audience, no voice inflection (monotone or robotic), many annoying mannerisms, excessive usage of um/un and much stumbling Viewal Aida and Aasthatias Aius and Aesthetics 3 text laden tables and figures appropriate axes labeled large and easy to read professional colors and background used 3 Occasional but limited errors in spelling grammar, or punctuation some slides too busy with too 5 much text some tables and figures difficult to read some mistakes in title positioning colors or hackground distracting 1 Heavily flawed with frequent errors in spelling grammar and nunctuation slides with too much text tables and figures inappropriate or with too much small hard to read data colors and background inappropriate.